defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/core/evm.md

 ## Examples

-To give a flavor of how this looks under the hood, here’s a simplified snippet focusing on `SSTORE`:
+To give a flavor of how this looks under the hood, here's a simplified snippet focusing on `SSTORE`:

 ```nasm
 # Pseudocode for storing a value in contract storage: